PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 We will now learn how to add TLS to the Ingress resource to improve our application security.

-## Publishing the simplelab application on Kubernetes using an Ingress Controller (TLS)
+## Publishing the simplestlab application on Kubernetes using an Ingress Controller (TLS)

 >__IMPORTANT NOTE: For this lab to work it is required to either use _curl --resolve_ or change your hosts file.__